ChalmersGU-data-structure-courses/general-course-information/exercises/6-graphs-solutions.md

 ### E2.
 Removing vertices

-- [a] Proof sketch: Every connected graph has a spanning tree.
+- [a] Proof sketch:
+  Every connected graph has a spanning tree.
   If you remove a leaf of the spanning tree, the graph will not become disconnected.
   (A leaf is a node with degree 1)
-- [b] Left as exercise.
+- [b] Left as an exercise.

 ### E3.
 Eccentricity